WELLNESS LIFESTYLE REAL ESTATE & COMMUNITIES

 Numerous studies have documented the human impacts of wellness lifestyle real estate.
 These include an increase in physical activity (walking, stair use, etc.); reduction in smoking rates; health improvements for asthmatic children; increased social interactions with neighbors; and self-reported feelings of increased safety, good health and personal wellbeing.

-For more information, see GWI’s 2018 report, Build Well to Live Well.
-This report establishes a better understanding of what constitutes wellness lifestyle real estate and wellness communities, their potential impacts on our health and wellbeing, and the compelling business case for investing in them.
-It provides a guide, along with useful tools and resources, for conceptualizing, planning, designing and building wellness lifestyle real estate in a holistic and intentional manner.
+- GWI’s 2018 report, Build Well to Live Well, is the first research to size and analyze the global and regional wellness lifestyle real estate and communities market.
+The report articulates their potential impacts on our health and wellbeing, as well as the compelling business case for investing in them.
+It provides a guide, along with useful tools and resources, for conceptualizing, planning, designing, and building wellness lifestyle real estate in a holistic and intentional manner.